Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: Model

 where $i,j$ denote the spatial components, $\bm{r}$ is the position in the material, and $\bm{u}$ is the displacement operator.
 The trace of the strain tensor is $\mbox{Tr}\, \bm{\varepsilon} $.
-As we consider the valley in the [001] direction, in the end the electron-phonon Hamiltonian reads
+We note that the electron-phonon Hamiltonian of Eq.~\eqref{eq:HelphLongForm} is equivalent to

-The displacement operator can be represented in the form\cite{kornich:prb14}
+The displacement operator can be represented in the form \cite{kornich:prb14}